Rurouni Kenshin: The Final: Plot

 The leader of the Shanghai mafia, Yukishiro Enishi, arrives in Tokyo to search for the former government assassin Himura Kenshin.
-He and his allies, who all have a grudge with Kenshin, begin their assault on Tokyo.
+He and his allies, who all have a grudge with Kenshin, begin their assault on the city.
 They first fire a cannon at the Akabeko restaurant, resulting in multiple casualties.
-Kenshin investigates the source of the attack, discovering a note with the written characters jinchū (人誅, lit. "man's judgment").
-Later, Enishi sends one of his allies to destroy the Maekawa Dojo, and another one to the Chief of Police' home.
-After being alerted of the attacks, Sagara Sanosuke heads to the Maekawa Dojo whilst Kenshin rushes to check on the Chief of Police and defeats Enishi's ally.
-On his way back, Kenshin is confronted by Enishi, identifying himself as the instigator of all the attacks stating that his goal is for Kenshin to suffer the same pain he felt when Kenshin killed his sister, Yukishiro Tomoe.
+Kenshin discovers a note with the written characters jinchū (人誅, lit. "human judgment").
+Enishi sends one of his allies to destroy the Maekawa Dojo, and another to the Chief of Police' home.
+Sagara Sanosuke heads to the Maekawa Dojo whilst Kenshin checks on the Chief and defeats Enishi's ally.
+On his way back, he is confronted by Enishi, who states that his goal is for Kenshin to suffer the pain he felt when Kenshin killed his sister, Yukishiro Tomoe.

-Kenshin returns to the Kamiya Kasshin Ryu Dojo, revealing to Kamiya Kaoru, Sanosuke, Myojin Yahiko and Takani Megumi that fifteen years ago when he worked for the Imperialists he married Tomoe, who unbeknownst to him was a spy for the Shogunate.
-Her original intention was to kill Kenshin to avenge Akira Kiyosato, the one who gave Kenshin his first scar and Tomoe's late fiancé.
-However, the two fell in love, and got married.
-When the assassins whom she allied with tried to ambush Kenshin, Tomoe sacrificed herself to protect Kenshin, but was accidentally killed by Kenshin himself.
-Before her last breath, Tomoe held a knife and gave him his other scar, resulting in cross shaped scars he carries.
+Kenshin reveals to Kamiya Kaoru, Sanosuke, Myojin Yahiko and Takani Megumi that fifteen years ago when he worked for the Imperialists, he fell in love with Tomoe, who, unbeknownst to him, was a spy for the Shogunate.
+Her original intention was to kill Kenshin to avenge Akira Kiyosato, her late fiancé and the one who gave Kenshin his first scar before being killed by him.
+However, the two fell in love and got married.
+When the assassins whom she allied with tried to ambush Kenshin, Tomoe blocked them and was accidentally killed by Kenshin himself.
+Before her last breath, she was holding a knife as she caressed Kenshin's cheek, and gave him his second scar, resulting in cross-shaped scars on his cheek.